 It’s probably best to start by having a clear picture of what cash flow consulting really means.
 Overall, it means guiding clients on what they are doing right and what they are doing wrong to maintain a healthy cash inflow and outflow balance in the short, mid and long terms.
 This can translate into going through cash in and cash out data, AR and AP, payroll, bank feeds, financial statements, expenses, and revenue.

 Right, you are very used to going over these data points, nothing new there.
 But a client need that you may not be fulfilling yet is to clearly see KPIs in visual ways to instantly understand what that data really means to their bottom line and, most importantly, what steps to take to improve it.

 The Hands-on Approach

 Advisors will review a business’ cash flow statement on a routine basis.
 The time period, like holding monthly recaps, depends on the specific needs of each business.
-If a business doesn’t have a cash flow statement, their advisors will either use accounting software to create a basic statement or take advantage of integrated solutions, like PayPie.
+If a business doesn’t have a cash flow statement, their advisors will either use simple accounting tools to create a basic statement or take advantage of a futuristic cash flow forecasting software, like PayPie.